 Project Partners: San Antonio Zoo, Metropolitan Zoo of Santiago, Austral University of Chile, University of Texas at Tyler

 Chinese Cavefish Working Group

 The goals of this effort are to survey historic and new localities, formulate conservation strategies, and clarify the systematics and taxonomy of critically endangered Chinese cavefish and cave species new to science.
 One reason for the decline of Chinese cave fauna overuse and abuse of aquifers throughout southern China, a problem we can relate to here in San Antonio.
-We are also working to develop the first captive breeding program in the United States for the critically endangered Chinese Giant Salamander.
 This project was started in 2011.

 Project Partners: San Antonio Zoo, Chinese Academy of Sciences, University of Alabama – Huntsville, New Jersey Institute of Technology, and Louisiana State University

 Conservation of the Georgia Blind Salamander and the Dougherty Plain Cave Crayfish

 A colony of the Georgia Blind Salamander (Eurycea walleci) and the Dougherty Plain Cave Crayfish (Cambarus cryptodytes) is now in place within the Center for Conservation and Research collection at San Antonio Zoo.
 Goals of this project include development of captive husbandry and breeding protocols before they are critically necessary.
 The quality of the groundwter where these species exist is declining and wildlife authorities anticipate the decline of the salamander owing to anthropogenic influences.
 Our collaborators are Illinois Natural History Museum and United States Geological Survey (USGS)